uncleSlayer/hey-term/README.md

 - **Whisper Integration**: Converts spoken words into text.
 - **DeepSeek-R1:8B with LangChain**: Interprets the text and generates appropriate terminal commands.
 - **Mac Automator Hotkey**: Quick access via a user-configurable keyboard shortcut.
-- **PyAudio for Audio Capture**: Listens and records audio seamlessly.
+- **Sounddevice for Audio Capture**: Listens and records audio seamlessly.

 ## How It Works
 1. The user presses a configured hotkey.
-2. PyAudio records the audio input.
+2. Sounddevice records the audio input.
 3. The recorded audio is processed by Whisper to convert it into text.
-4. The transcribed text is sent to DeepSeek-R1:8B via LangChain.
+4. The transcribed text is sent to DeepSeek-R1:1.5B via LangChain.
 5. The AI model generates an appropriate terminal command.
 6. The generated command is executed in the macOS terminal.